-Moritaka Cutlery was founded in 1293 (during the Kamakura Period) by Kongouhyoueminamotono-moritaka, who was the head swordsmith for the Buddhist priests at Mt.
+Moritaka Cutlery was founded in 1293 (during the Kamakura Period) by Kongouhyoueminamotono-moritaka (phew), who was the head swordsmith for the Buddhist priests at Mt.
 Houman in Dazaifu, Fukuoka.
 His descendants then inherited his business and followed his footsteps in the same city for 13 generations.
 In 1632, the family followed Higo Daimyo Mitsunari Hosokawa (the feudal ruler of Higo) and moved to Miyaji-machi, Yatsushiro, Kumamoto.
-For another 13 generations in this city, they forged swords for the Buddhist armies, the Daimyo’s army, and also the Daimyo himself.
+For another 13 generations they forged swords for the Buddhist armies, the Daimyo’s army, and the Daimyo himself.
 Kongohyoue’s swords were very unique because they were made and used to help attain Buddhahood.

 Five generations ago, master bladesmith Chuzaemon Moritaka decided to change the direction and apply their forging expertise to kitchen knives (hocho) rather than swords.
-Since then Moritaka Hamono has been dedicatedly producing a large variety of hocho and edged tools for gardening, agriculture and forestry.
-Currently Moritaka produce Katana swords for the preservation of their traditions.
-Moritaka Cutlery have a history that stretches over 700 years.
-This knife is forged with skills and knowledge developed and accumulated generation by generation.
+Since then, Moritaka Hamono has been producing a wide variety of hocho and edged tools for gardening, agriculture, and forestry.
+They also produce Katana swords for the preservation of their traditions.
+Their knives contain the skills and knowledge developed over 31 generations.